mspuckit/DAATE/README.md

 To empower legal professionals to realize fairness and equity for their clients by providing transparency into sentencing in the US criminal justice system using data science techniques.

+### MVP Architecture

+The DAATE MVP leverages Microsoft Azure Cloud infrastructure to host the synchronous pipeline and data ingestion and processing.
+The Florida Department of Corrections (DOC) data from 2004-2016 was used and stored in this infrastructure.
+This backend is used for processing the DOC data through various modelling techniques and is built for high scalability and modularity.
+The data and modelling results are accessed by Tableau and served on this site via GitHub pages.
+The pipeline and process consists of multiple stages:

+- Ingest the Florida Department of Corrections (DOC) data from 2004-2016 to Azure Blob Storage
+- Leverage Databricks to move to Azure SQL DB table
+- Elastic search, Azure ML and Python to perform EDA and create MVP Azure SQL table
+- Leverage Bias and Disparity Detection API via Docker container updating MPV Azure SQL table
+- Perform multi-modelling in Azure ML and Python updating the MPV Azure SQL table
+- Tableau is used to access MVP Azure SQL table to create dashboard
+- GitHub pages are used to serve up the DAATE website

 ### Our Results

 For a look at our MVP results, please visit our website at https://mspuckit.github.io/DAATE/